ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

 or

-Option 3 (more detailed option):
+Option 3 (more detailed way):

-Follow these steps to get Inside-Out-Tracking working on your S7 and GearVR:
+Follow these steps to get Inside-Out-Tracking working on your GearVR:

 1.)
 Import the arcore-unity-sdk-v1.1.0.unitypackage into Unity like outlined here: https://developers.google.com/ar/develop/unity/quickstart